 5 Minute Read

 We all make mistakes—especially around the holidays.

-This year, bring back your Christmas magic.
-And don’t let these five simple mistakes cost you any more time, money or meaning.
+This year, bring back the magic of the holiday season!
+And don’t let these five simple Christmas mistakes zap you of any more time, money or meaning.

-1. Focusing on the External
+Mistake #1: Focusing on the External

 Local experts you can trust.Find an ELP

 Solution: Don’t be Clark Griswold on the quest for the most perfectly decked out house on the block.
 Remember what this season is really about—faith, generosity and family.
-So if you want to deck the halls of your home for the holidays (and you can afford it), go right ahead.
+If you want to deck the halls of your home for the holidays (and you can afford that hefty electricity bill), go right ahead.
 But give your full attention to what matters most.
 Everything else is just decoration.

-2. Buying Gifts Without Meaning
+Mistake #2: Buying Gifts Without Meaning

-Choosing a gift for your Dad is impossible.
-Every year, you play the what-do-you-want game for weeks, until you finally give up and grab the first World’s Greatest Grandpa sweatshirt you see.
+Choosing a gift for Dad is impossible.
+Every year, you play the what-do-you-want game for weeks until you finally give up and grab the first World’s Greatest Grandpa sweatshirt you see.
 You both know you’re wasting your money, but you have to buy him something!

 Solution: This year, give him an experience he’ll actually remember.
 It can be as simple as a round of golf for him and his buddies or donating to his favorite charity.
 And don’t forget the personal touch of a DIY gift!
-Just show him that you took the time to remember him.
+Just show him you took the time to remember him.
 That’s the best gift you can give.

-3. Forgetting to Stop and Rest
+Mistake #3: Forgetting to Stop and Rest

 You wouldn’t think of working during your summer vacation, but you hardly sit down during your winter break!
 What gives?

-5. Not Saving for Post-Holiday Sales
+Mistake #5: Not Saving for Post-Holiday Sales

 Don’t overspend or overwork yourself to extremes this season.
 Do what you can, and let everything else go.
 Remember what this season is really about and keep that as the top priority in your mind.